-To many people, Supermama is a gallery shop, a souvenir label or perhaps, a firm supporter of Singapore design or Japanese craftsmanship.
+To many people, Supermama is a design store, a souvenir label or perhaps, a firm supporter of Singapore design and Japanese crafts.

 In early 2013 we had a chanced encounter with Japanese porcelain label KIHARA, produced the Singapore Icons porcelain collection and snagged the President's Design Award.

 My love for Japanese crafts dated all the way back to 2005 when I first visited a paper maker in Kyoto.
-Being an industrial designer working from digital tools most of the time, the experience looking at how raw materials were transformed into useable products was surreal, and was forever etched in my mind.
-So, to have the opportunity to work with KIHARA to create a porcelain collection was a dream come true for me.
-We managed to overcome language and geographical barriers to achieve meaningful partnership.
+Being an industrial designer working with digital tools most of the time, the experience looking at how raw materials were transformed into useable products was surreal, and was forever etched in my mind.
+So, to have the opportunity to work with KIHARA from Arita, Japan, to create a porcelain collection was a dream come true for me.
+We managed to overcome language and geographical barriers to achieve a meaningful partnership.

-Over the next few years, our work with other Japanese crafts facilities grew and in January 2018, we launched our in-house design and crafts label KOBO Collection.
+Over the next few years, our work with other Japanese crafts facilities grew and in 2020, we will celebrate our 10th Anniversary.

 The journey is not without its challenges and one that allow us to discover the value of relationships.
 We are very thankful to all our friends, especially the design community in Singapore and crafts community in Japan, who supported us all these years.